The Brisket Stall: Understanding the Science Behind It!

 Increasing the Temperature

-One of the ways to prevent the brisket stall from happening is to cook your brisket at a temperature of 300 degrees Fahrenheit or more.
-However, I have already mentioned why this isn’t a great idea.
+One of the ways to prevent the brisket stall from happening is to cook your brisket at a temperature of 300°F or more.
+However, I have already mentioned why this isn't a great idea for the novice pitmaster.
+It also requires a higher grade of beef to accomplish.

-You can take the temperature up to 275 degrees, though.
+You can bump the temperature up to 250°F, though.
 If you do this, I would pay close attention to the rate at which the brisket cooks.
+The brisket will still stall, but the cooking time and stall time will be shaved down by a little bit.

 Choosing Smaller Cuts

-Therefore, the best way to avoid the brisket stall and still get great tasting brisket would be to opt for smaller cuts.
+To me the best way to avoid the brisket stall (other than wrapping) and still get great-tasting brisket would be to opt for smaller cuts.

 When it comes to value, though, the larger cuts tend to be cheaper.
 To avoid spending more money than necessary, you can buy a large brisket and then cut it into smaller sections at home.